single-wolf/git-backup/README.md

 #### 1. Failed to push to remote during periodical execution, Permission denied (publickey)

-Please make sure you have the correct access rights.
-If the script works well on command line, then you should detect whether your ssh key is no password.
+Please make sure you have the correct access rights to the repository.
+If the script works well on command line, then you should check whether the ssh key is passwordless.

 ## License